flipperdevices/flipperzero-firmware/README.md

 Finally the a message can be input.
 After the message is confirmed, the plugin will switch to the chat view, where sent and received messages are displayed.
-To view the chat view without entering a message, enter nothing (on Unleashed) or a single space (on OFW).
+To view the chat view without entering a message, enter nothing.
 To go back to entering a message press the back button.

 In the chat view the keyboard can be locked by pressing and holding the OK button for a few seconds.
 To unlock the keyboard again quickly press the back